CoinSpot Review 2023: Is It Safe & Trustworthy?

 CoinSpot features an affiliate program that rewards new users that sign up using a referral code.
 The payout is 30% of fees collected on all trades made during the first 24 months following verification.
 However, the payout decreases every 12 months thereafter.
 For example, the payout is 15% between 24 and 36 months and only 5% after 36 months.
 The unique referral code can be shared with family or friends that want to start trading to earn a passive income.

 Are CoinSpot Fees High?

 CoinSpot charges a flat 1% fee for use of the instant buy and sell function, which is very high compared to other cryptocurrency exchanges like Binance and Swyftx where the trading fees are 0.1% and 0.6%, respectively.
-CoinSpot offers a lower trading fee of 0.1% by placing market orders in the trading interface, however beginners may be discouraged by the trading interface.
+CoinSpot offers a lower trading fee of 0.1% by placing market orders in the trading interface, however, beginners may be discouraged by the trading interface.

 CoinSpot is regarded as one of the most trustworthy and reputable cryptocurrency exchanges in the Australian market.
-Despite being one of the oldest exchanges, CoinSpot continues to solidify their standing by focussing on achieving regulatory compliance.
+Despite being one of the oldest exchanges, CoinSpot continues to solidify its standing by focussing on achieving regulatory compliance.